-How to Get Cat Hair Off a Comforter
+How To Get Cat Hair Off A Comforter

 Cat hair on every surface in your home is one of the tradeoffs of living with your pet cat.
 If your kitty sleeps on your bed, there's typically an extra abundance of her fur on your comforter.
 Removing the fine layers of hair from your comforter is a challenge, but it's not impossible.
 Wash it off, vacuum it up, pull it off with tape, or brush it away with a pair of rubber gloves.
 You can even find pet hair remover gadgets for ridding your comforter and upholstery of cat hair.